JulianKemmerer/PipelineC/docs/RAW_VHDL_DESIGN.md

 between input and output registers.
 A third slice cannot shorten the logic, so `LEAF_MAX_SPLIT_SLICES` caps these leaves at two and the typed planner normally exposes their useful output boundary directly.
-This remains the contract for non-integer MUXes and the other 1LL operations; changing their classification alone would only add padding registers.
+This remains the contract for the remaining 1LL operations.
+MUXes do not use this generator path once pipelined; they use the packed-bit lowering above.

 ## Operation-boundary lowering